mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 - Vector based icons are now supported and recommended.
 - Documentation content is created using authoring tools provided by Grasshopper 2.

-## Plugin Assembly Layout
+## Plugin Assembly

-For a .NET assembly to be considered a valid Grasshopper Plugin it should use the `.RHP` extension and it must contain a public class with an empty constructor which inherits from the `Grasshopper2.Framework.Plugin` type:
+For a .NET assembly to be considered a valid Grasshopper Plugin it should use the `.RHP` extension and it must contain a public class with an empty constructor which inherits from the `Grasshopper2.Framework.Plugin` type, which is the equivalent of the `GH_AssemblyInfo` type in GH1:

 ```cs
 public sealed class MyPluginInfo : Plugin